auth0/docs/articles/connections/enterprise/azure-active-directory.md

 ## 1. Create a new application

-Login to Microsoft Azure and choose **Active Directory** from the sidebar.
+Login to Microsoft Azure and choose **Azure Active Directory** from the sidebar.

 ![Select Active Directory](/media/articles/connections/enterprise/azure-active-directory/azure-ad-1-1.png)